How to End ItThe Space Between

 The ways that human trafficking presents itself can look very different from one community to another.

 To begin creating your plan, you will need to complete a community assessment.
-Review our online resources for community engagement to access an interactive online course on how to do a Community Assessment, along with supplemental templates, charts, and more!
+Leverage our online resources for community assessment, including an interactive online course on how to do a community assessment, along with supplemental templates, charts, and more!